-We cannot predict whether we will encounter problems with any of our completed, ongoing or planned clinical trials that will cause regulatory agencies, IRBs or us to delay our clinical trials or suspend or delay the analysis of the data from those trials.
+We cannot predict whether we will encounter problems with any of our completed, ongoing or planned clinical trials that will cause regulatory agencies, Institutional Review Boards or us to delay our clinical trials or suspend or delay the analysis of the data from those trials.
 Clinical trials can be delayed for a variety of reasons, including:

-- · discussions with the FDA or comparable foreign authorities regarding the scope or design of our clinical trials; - delays or the inability to obtain required approvals from IRBs or other governing entities at clinical sites selected for participation in our clinical trials: - delays in enrolling patients into clinical trials; - · lower than anticipated retention rates of patients in clinical trials; - the need to repeat or conduct additional clinical trials as a result of problems such as inconclusive or negative results, poorly executed testing or unacceptable design;

-- an insufficient supply of product candidate materials or other materials necessary to conduct our clinical trials; - the need to qualify new suppliers of product candidate materials for FDA and foreign regulatory approval; - an unfavorable FDA inspection or review of a clinical trial site or records of any clinical investigation; - the occurrence of drug-related side effects or adverse events experienced by participants in our clinical trials; or - the placement of a clinical hold on a trial.
+- discussions with the FDA or comparable foreign authorities regarding the scope or design of our clinical trials; - delays or the inability to obtain required approvals from Institutional Review Boards, Ethics Committees or other responsible entities at clinical sites selected for participation in our clinical trials; - delays in enrolling patients into clinical trials; - lower than anticipated retention rates of patients in clinical trials; - the need to repeat or conduct additional clinical trials as a result of problems such as inconclusive or negative results, poorly executed testing, a failure of a clinical site to adhere to the clinical protocol or unacceptable protocol design; - an insufficient supply of product candidate materials or other materials necessary to conduct our clinical trials; - the need to qualify new suppliers of product candidate materials for FDA and foreign regulatory approval; - an unfavorable FDA inspection or review of a clinical trial site or records of any clinical investigation; - the occurrence of unacceptable drug-related side effects or adverse events experienced by participants in our clinical trials; or - the placement of a clinical hold on a trial.